A History of the CTR Ring

 Modern CTR Ring (2008)

-In 1970, Gordon B. Hinckley who was an apostle of the church at the time, officially announced the new “CTR” curriculum in a church-wide conference.
+In 1970, Gordon B. Hinckley, who was then serving as an Apostle for the Church, officially announced the new “CTR” curriculum in a Church-wide conference.
 It was to be implemented as a part of the doctrine being taught to children ages 6 and 7.
-As part of the new program, each child of the church was given one of the new CTR rings, taught its symbolic meaning, and also taught how it can help them make the right decisions in life.
-Since then, the saying “Choose the Right” and its concepts have been taught to all the LDS primary aged children of the church.
+As part of the new program, each child was given one of the new CTR rings, taught its symbolic meaning, and how it can help them make the right decisions in life.
+Since then, the saying “Choose the Right” and its concepts have been taught to all the LDS primary aged children.

 Note: publication of this article without express written permission of the author, and/or citing the source is prohibited.
-Copyright © 2008 CTR Ring Shop
+Copyright © 2008 Latter Day Products & CTRRingShop.com